 On October 21, 2024, our board of directors approved the one-time grant of 3,241,544 performance-based RSUs, or the Co-Founder PSUs, to each of Messrs.
-Mahdessian and Kuzoyan, a portion of which is intended to replace a performance-based stock option held by each executive that was forfeited in connection with the one-time grant and the remainder of which is intended to take the place of annual grants for a period of time following the closing of this offering.
+Mahdessian and Kuzoyan, a portion of which is intended to replace a performance-based stock option held by each executive that was forfeited in connection with the grant of the Co-Founder PSUs.
 Each Co-Founder PSU represents the right to receive one share of our Class B common stock following vesting.
 The Co-Founder PSUs vest on or after 180 days following the completion of this offering in four separate tranches in the event the stock price hurdles in the table below are achieved, generally, subject to the executive being employed as Chief Executive Officer, co-Chief Executive Officer or President as of the vesting date.